VPHarish/stick-hero-runner/README.md

 >I've taken a score of 638.

->I am intersted to your score.
+>I am intersted to see your score.